 Meanwhile, Rosecrans could hear the steady thumping of artillery to his right along with a steady cascade of rifle fire.
 However, despite the bad reports coming in, he did not seem concerned.
 Finally, when McCook sent a message pleading for reinforcements, Rosecrans realized the magnitude of the disaster on the Union right.
 He ordered Crittenden to cease his advance and sent troops to bolster Sheridan and Sill.

 The fighting on the Union right continued unabated as Hardee pressed both Sheridan and Sill back.
 Soon, dead horses and soldiers, smashed artillery, and burning wagon littered the fields northwest of Murfreesboro.
 Because the ground contained so much limestone, blood did not soak into the soil.
 Rather, it gathered on the ground in pools, both large and small, dotting the landscape and adding a ghoulish quality to an already nightmarish scene.

-Sheridan’s division was fighting especially hard and he was everywhere personally directing his men.
-This would soon become a necessity, as he would lose all three of his brigade commanders before noon.
+Sheridan’s division fought especially hard as the former went everywhere to personally direct his men.
+This soon became a necessity, as he lost all three of his brigade commanders before noon.
 By 10:00 a.m., the Federal line had been pushed back into a V-shape, with the left side facing east and the right facing west.
 Sheridan’s division manned the apex of this reformed line and, given that they formed a salient, the Confederate attacks now came from both sides.
-He would fight a skillful withdrawal, all the while maintaining a tight hold on the Union units on either side.
+He organized a skillful withdrawal, all the while maintaining a tight hold on the Union units on either side.
 And, while this V-shaped line was vulnerable, it also allowed Rosecrans to quickly shift his forces wherever they were needed, which he did with great energy and skill.